kubewarden/rfc/rfc/0020-policy-group.md

 The policy server will support [raw policy](https://docs.kubewarden.io/tutorials/writing-policies/wasi/raw-policies) groups out of the box, since the group evaluation logic is implemented in the `EvaluationEnvironment`.
 It will be possible to define a policy group with raw policies only, and evaluate the expression by calling the `validate_raw/<group name>` endpoint.

+## Scaffolding

+The `kwctl` tool will be extended to support the scaffolding of policy groups.
+Running a policy or a policy group directly from a CRD definition through `kwctl` is a common use case, but the implementation of this feature falls outside the scope of this RFC.

 ## Preliminary benchmark